Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 <ul>

   i.
-What do you plan to build on DigitalOcean?<br>
+What do you plan to build on DigitalOcean?<br/>
   Choices are An API, Data analytics infrastructure, Web3 or decentralized application, A website or content site, AI and machine learning, Video or livestreaming platform.

   > 🤔 Advice: We recommend **Web3 or decentralized application**

   ii.
-What is your role or business type?<br>
+What is your role or business type?<br/>
   Choices are Digital agency / MSP, Freelancer or Consultant, Software company, E-commerce company, Hobbyist or Student, Other.

   iii.
-What is your monthly spend on cloud infrastructure across cloud platforms? (provide an estimate)<br>
+What is your monthly spend on cloud infrastructure across cloud platforms? (provide an estimate)<br/>
   Choices are $0-$50, $50-$500, $500-$1,000,$1,000-$5,000, $5,000-$10,000, $10,000-$100,000, More than $100,000.

   iv.
-How many employees work at your company?<br>
+How many employees work at your company?<br/>
   Choices are I work alone, 2-9, 10-99, 100-499, 500-999, 1000+

   v.
-How do you prefer to manage cloud resources?<br>
+How do you prefer to manage cloud resources?<br/>
   Choices are: Cloud console, CLI or API, SDK, Infrastructure as Code, I’m not sure.
   > 🤔 Advice: We recommend **I’m not sure**.